Meiting Garments logo mark

 • MOQ: sample development usually happens before the bulk MOQ is confirmed into a final production order

-• Sampling time: 10-18 working days is a practical planning window after confirmed brief and materials
+• Sampling time: 10–25 calendar days is a practical planning window after confirmed brief and materials

 • Bulk production: sample approval should happen before bulk cutting and decoration setup